0xf3cd/0xf3cd-UNet/README.md

 # 0xf3cd-UNet

 * Dataset
     * https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data
     * stored in the folder input
+    * remember to run `process_dataset.py` for at least one time to process the dataset
     * the structure of folder input is like:

     ```
     .
     ├── pulmonary-chest-xray-abnormalities